 Comparison of extreme rainfall events in 2005 and 2008.

 The seasonal evolution of rainfall in association with the evolving weekly SSTs in the equatorial Atlantic for the years 2005 and 2008 are presented in Figure 4.12.
 Overlaid on each plot is the GPCP daily rainfall for that year.
 The two years 2005 and 2008 are chosen because 2005 is relatively dry and 2008 is relatively wet.
 As can be seen in the figure, the mean precipitation for 2005 and that of 2008 is very contrasting.
 A further look at the two years shows that while there were breaks in precipitation for the GPCP rainfall for 2005 after 18 May and at about 27 July, precipitation was continuous for 2008.
 Note that after 18 May and at about 27 July in 2005, the SST over the equatorial Atlantic dropped to about 22ºC.
 To understand the structure in precipitation for the two years we present the number of extreme rainfall events for the two years in Figure 3.13.
 It can be seen that the spatial distribution of extreme rainfall events for the two years are different.
-For the year 2005, there were fewer extreme rainfall events in all the three belts of Ghana but for 2008, the coastal and middle belts had more number of extreme events than the northern belt (Fig. 3.13b).
+For the year 2005, there were fewer extreme rainfall events in all the three belts of Ghana but for 2008, the coastal and middle belts had more extreme events than the northern belt (Fig. 3.13b).
 A careful look at the SST for the two years shows that the SST for 2005 was colder as compared to that for 2008.
 A possible explanation to the fewer extreme rainfall events in the three belts could be due to the cold temperature over the equatorial Atlantic and hence weak moisture onto the land for convective activities (Eltahir and Gong, 1996).
 This is likely the cause in the break in rainfall over the land as observed in the GPCP rainfall for 2005.

 The conclusion that rainfall in Ghana can be associated with equatorial Atlantic SSTs is consistent with the findings of Opoku-Ankomah and Cordery, 1994 and the identification of the dipole between areas in the north and the south (middle and coastal belt) also agrees with earlier studies (e.g. Nicholson, 1981; Lamb, 1983, Hastenrath, 1990, Ward, 1998, Fontaine et al. 2008) conducted on the relationship between the Sahelian Guinea coast rainfall and the equatorial Atlantic SSTs.
-Our findings conclude that most extreme events occur when SSTs over the equatorial Atlantic are average.
+Our findings conclude that most extreme events occur WHERE? when SSTs over the equatorial Atlantic are average.

 3.5) Summary